How to Measure Flour for Bread (5 Mistakes to Avoid)

 4. Sifting Flour Before Measuring

-Better Method: Fluff the flour with a fork, but don’t sift it before measuring unless the recipe specifically calls for it.
+Better Method: Fluff the flour instead.
+Only sift if the recipe specifically says to.

 FAQ About Measuring Flour